TL; DR: The Scrum Master Theses

 The third set of the Scrum Master theses covers the Sprint Planning:

 - It used to be that a Product Owner would explain high-value user stories to the Scrum Team during Sprint Planning.
 The Scrum Team would then turn these into more detailed work items and probably the subsequent task.
-There is now, however, a consensus among practitioners that working on these high-level user stories continuously in separate Product Backlog refinement process — during the Sprint — actually improves the quality of the items and thus the outcome of the team’s work.
+However, there is now a consensus among practitioners that working on these high-level user stories continuously in a separate Product Backlog refinement process — during the Sprint — actually improves the quality of the items and thus the outcome of the team’s work.